Table of Contents

 deleted state, where an item is scheduled for deletion, or the

-missing state, where an item is not present.
+missing state, where an item is not present but still in the Git index.
 Naturally an item which is missing cannot have an overlay itself, but the parent folder can be marked if one of its child items is missing.